 - Predictable regular repayments: With an installment loan, you know what your installment amount is going to be.
-And that can make budgeting easier.
+And this can make budgeting easier.

 - Chance of refinancing: If interest rates fall or if your credit score improves, you might get a chance to refinance.
-This could lower your monthly payments or shorten your repayment schedule.
+If your installment loan is a mortgage, for example, refinancing could lower your monthly mortgage payments or shorten your repayment schedule.
 Keep in mind that there could be other costs and drawbacks involved with refinancing.

-- Not open-ended: It’s unlikely you’ll be able to add to your loan amount if you find you need more.
+- Not open-ended: It’s unlikely you’ll be able to add to your loan amount if you need more.

 - Potentially long commitment: Some installment loans come with long repayment terms.
-That means a borrower has to commit to making regular payments over a long period of time.
-And be sure to read through the loan’s terms and conditions to see if there are any penalties for paying the loan off early.
+This means a borrower has to commit to making regular payments over a long period of time.
+And be sure to read through the loan’s terms and conditions.
+There may be prepayment penalties for paying the loan off early.

 An installment loan—and how you use it—could have an impact on your credit scores.
 And guess what?
 Your credit scores could also have an impact on your installment loan.
-Lenders take your scores into account when deciding whether to offer you a loan.
+Lenders take your credit history—including your scores—into account when deciding whether to offer you a loan.
 Your credit score can also influence the interest rates and terms you’re offered.

 When it comes to how an installment loan could affect credit scores, it can be hard to predict.
-That’s because there are different credit scoring models from companies like FICO® and VantageScore®.
-And those companies calculate scores differently.
+This is because there are different credit-scoring models from companies like FICO® and VantageScore®.
+And these companies calculate scores differently.

 - Applying for a loan: Applying for a loan could trigger a hard credit inquiry.
-According to the Consumer Financial Protection Bureau (CFPB), those kinds of inquiries could negatively affect your credit score.
+According to the Consumer Financial Protection Bureau (CFPB), these kinds of inquiries could negatively affect your credit score.

-- Using a loan: You could hurt or help your credit scores depending on whether you use your loan responsibly and make on-time payments.
+- Using a loan: You could hurt or help your credit scores depending on whether you use the credit responsibly and make on-time payments.
 Your credit mix and credit utilization ratio can also change when you add a new loan.
 And according to the CFPB, these are all factors used to calculate your credit scores.

 An installment loan can be an option in many different situations—from making a big purchase to consolidating your debt.
-And, if you can make the payments on time and pay off the loan as agreed—and your account is reported to the credit bureaus—it could have the added bonus of improving your credit score.
+Plus, if you can make the payments on time and pay off the loan as agreed, it could have the added bonus of improving your credit score.

 Don’t forget that it’s also useful to keep checking your credit report after you’ve received the loan.
-It could help you to know where you stand.
-And it could help you stay in control of your credit.
+It could help you know where you stand.
+And that could help you stay in control of your credit.